 Similar to the clock phase in the CCA, a points-based activity rule is often used.
-This means that bidders may only decrease or maintain their level of demand from one round to the other, measured by the number of eligibility points.24 bidders are awarded a number of lots at the end of the principal stage of the auction and then proceed to an assignment stage to determine the exact location of their frequencies, although other means of assigning an exact location have also been used.
+This means that bidders may only decrease or maintain their level of demand from one round to the other, measured by the number of eligibility points.

 This means that each lot carries a specific range of frequencies.
 The SMRA has also been used with frequency-generic lots.
 This means that lots do not have a specific frequency range, but only a pre-determined amount of bandwidth.
-As noted above, with generic lots,
+As noted above, with generic lots, bidders are awarded a number of lots at the end of the principal stage of the auction and then proceed to an assignment stage to determine the exact location of their frequencies, although other means of assigning an exact location have also been used.

-24 In some SMRAs, a phased activity rule is used in the first rounds of the auction.
+&lt;sup>24 In some SMRAs, a phased activity rule is used in the first rounds of the auction.
 With a phased activity rule, bidder only needs to bid a fraction of their eligibility to be able to maintain eligibility in the following round.

-Simple Clock Auctions (CA)
+• Simple Clock Auctions (CA)